If you’re traveling with a pet or service animal on an ANA-operated flight, we are happy to provide you with assistance.

 Please see Travelers with Disabilities for more on traveling with service dogs.

-This page provides information about assistance dogs on US, Mexico, and Canada routes.
+This page provides information about assistance dogs specifically on US, Mexico, and Canada routes.

 Alert Dog: A dog that detects epilepsy attacks, hypoglycemic shock, etc.